2023 Best Allied Health Services Schools in Massachusetts

 The average amount in student loans that medical assisting majors at Bay State College take out is $28,198.

-Lincoln Technical Institute - Somerville did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
-It came in at #6 on the list.
-Lincoln Tech - Somerville is a fairly small private for-profit school located in the suburb of Somerville.
+Lincoln Technical Institute - Somerville came in at #6 in this year’s edition of the Best Allied Health Services Schools in Massachusetts ranking.
+Lincoln Tech - Somerville is a small private for-profit school located in the large suburb of Somerville.

 The average amount in student loans that medical assisting majors at Lincoln Tech - Somerville take out is $10,565.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $67.